 How to Spot Signs of Germination

 Around three weeks after the seeds are planted, tiny leaves should start to appear.
 Once this happens, gardeners remove the plastic covering to give the tiny seedlings access to fresh air.
 They must watch out for fungal infections, which are common in Echeveria seedlings during the first two months of growth.
 You should treat all their pots with fungicide if any fungus is visible.

 How to Care

-When the Echeveria seedlings have grown to fill their pots, they must be moved into larger pots.
-A pot that is slightly larger than each plant’s root ball is the ideal size, since a large volume of potting mix can hold too much moisture and pose a risk to rotting in the ground.
+When the Echeveria seedlings have grown to fill their pots, they must be moved into larger containers.
+A pot that is slightly larger than each plant's root ball is the ideal size since a large volume of potting mix can hold too much moisture and pose a risk to rotting in the ground.
 Adult Echeveria plants require less water than seedlings, and they are watered only when their potting mix feels dry to the touch.
 Echeveria plants also require little fertilizer; a dose of dilute liquid fertilizer at the beginning of spring is enough to fuel their growth.
-As Echeveria are related to cacti, they grow well with specialist cactus fertilizer or a general-purpose fertilizer with a low nitrogen content.
+As Echeveria are related to cacti, they grow well with specialist cactus fertilizer or a general-purpose fertilizer with low nitrogen content.
 Although these plants can thrive outdoors during the summer, they do not like cold temperatures.
 Gardeners residing in places that experience frost should bring these plants inside during the winter months.

 Growing Echeveria from seed is a rewarding activity.
 As long as the seeds are fresh and the conditions are right, soon you will see fresh green leaves where once there were only a few Echeveria seeds.